 Community / Public Health Nutrition:

 The RD is recognized as the nutrition expert in the community.
 The community nutrition rotations provide interns with an understanding of the role of the nutritionist/dietitian in a variety of agencies and programs in the local community.
-Experiences include outpatient nutrition clinics, Houston Food Bank, and Women, Infants, and Children (WIC) program, Thomas Street Clinic (HIV/AIDS day care center) and Healthy Eating Active Living (HEAL) and Brighter Bites.
+Experiences include outpatient nutrition clinics, Houston Food Bank, and Women, Infants, and Children (WIC) program, and Healthy Eating Active Living (HEAL) and Brighter Bites.
 Dietetic Interns provide individual nutrition counseling, teach group nutrition education classes on various topics including obesity, breast feeding, healthy nutrition and diabetes management, organize health promotion events, and participate in a variety of community health and wellness projects.
 Additionally, nutrition research in the community is included to demonstrate the dietitian’s role in investigation and program evaluation.